ibm-cloud-docs/codeengine/cmd_defs.md

 ```
 {: pre}

-**Command Options**
+#### Command Options
+ {: #cmd-options-header]

 `--name`, `-n`
 :   The name of the application.
-This value is required.
+This value is *required*.

 `--output`, `-o`
 :   Specifies the format of the command output.
 Valid values are `json`, `yaml`, `jsonpath=JSONPATH_EXPRESSION`, `jsonpath-as-json=JSONPATH_EXPRESSION`, and `url`.
 Use `jsonpath` to specify the path to an element of the JSON output.
-This value is optional.
+This value is *optional*.

 `--quiet`, `-q`
 :   Specify this option to reduce the output of the command.
-This value is optional.
+This value is *optional*.
 The default value is `false`.

 `--show-all-revisions`, `-r`
 :   Show all revisions for this application.
 If not specified, only revisions which are configured to receive traffic are shown.
-This value is optional.
+This value is *optional*.
 The default value is `false`.